 Freeview Play is a best-of-both-worlds service, giving you access to over 70 live channels (including 15 in HD) and 10 UK TV catch-up apps offering over 40,000 hours of on-demand content (including 700 boxsets) for no monthly cost.
 It requires you to have an aerial for broadcast channels and an internet connection for streaming, for you to be able to take advantage of the live and the on-demand aspect.
 As long as you have access to both, as well as a compatible TV or device, Freeview Play can be all yours.

-With a sea of TV services already on the market, from Freeview to Freesat to YouView, Sky to Virgin Media, not to mention 'over the top' (OTT) services such as Amazon Fire TV, Roku and Apple TV, you may wonder - what's so different about Freeview Play?
+With a sea of TV services already on the market, from streaming services like Netflix and Disney+ to your Sky to BT to Virgin Media, you may wonder what's so special about Freeview Play.
 Allow us to explain...

 What is Freeview Play?

 Freeview’s connected TV platform has had growing support from manufacturers since its launch in 2015 and is now integrated on a wide range of TVs and set-top boxes, not to mention available via a dedicated app.